Improved DIQKD protocols with finite-size analysis: Finite-size security proof

-where $t=\dtol/\wexp\leq 1$.
-However, it was observed in~\cite{LLR+19} that these bounds are weaker than Prop.~\ref{prop:ZSbound} by a significant amount.
-As yet another alternative, Hoeffding's inequality yields a bound of $e^{-2n \gamma^2 \dtol^2}$, but this is worse than the Chernoff bound whenever $6\gamma \leq 1/\wexp$; furthermore, it does not yield nontrivial bounds if we choose $\gamma\propto1/n$ (for constant $\ecEC,\dtol$), which ought to be possible in principle according to the scaling analysis in~\cite{DF19}.
+However, it was observed in~\cite{LLR+21} that these bounds are weaker than Prop.~\ref{prop:ZSbound} by a significant amount.
+As yet another alternative, Hoeffding's inequality yields a bound of $e^{-2n \gamma^2 \dtol^2}$, but this is worse than the above Chernoff bounds whenever e.g.~$\gamma \leq 1/6$; furthermore, it does not yield nontrivial bounds if we choose $\gamma\propto1/n$ (for constant $\ecEC,\dtol$), which ought to be possible in principle according to the scaling analysis in~\cite{DF19}.